-How well you prepared you are before arriving at Columbia can be crucial to your academic and job-hunting success.
 The biggest factor in your success will be your skill as a strong reporter and clean writer.
 But many other factors -- your geographic preferences, preferred media platform, subject area expertise, salary requirements, legal work authorization status -- will also affect your job prospects after graduation.
 The Journalism School does not guarantee employment after graduation, but many alumni have achieved great success in many types of jobs.

 To heighten the chances of finding a job after graduation, what steps can a prospective student take prior to attending Columbia’s Graduate School of Journalism?

 To begin, think broadly about where you might gain experience, such as getting published in local newspapers, magazines, websites, or working to produce multimedia content like news videos or slideshows for local news web pages.
-If you have very few clips, don't concern yourself with brand-name publications: you'll have the chance later to aim high!
+If you have very few clips, don't focus just on brand-name publications: you'll have the chance later to aim high.
 Study websites in which you have an interest, watch and listen to a broad range of newscasts, follow key columnists and news media websites and develop story ideas that fit those companies.
 Your writing should be journalistic – meaning stories that are reported - and not just first-person essays, opinion posts and reviews.
 Employers put little stock in single-source stories -- they want to see work that shows you can report with complexity and write with precision, concisely and with authority.

 Know as much as possible about the news around you, locally and globally, by absorbing news in all formats.
 This means studying the industry and how it is changing: it is far more than just newspapers, national newsweekly magazines and network TV news, and it’s more than just the newest blogs that focus on the latest, narrow trends.
 The successful beginning journalist will be one who is nimble and able to work in nearly all platforms.
-Today's media business is made up of mobile-friendly news apps, blogs, online magazines, community access broadcasters, 24/7 local cable news systems, alternative weekly newspapers and regional magazines, traditional daily newspapers and social media platforms like Facebook and Tumblr.
+Today's media business is made up of mobile news apps, podcasts, online magazines, community access broadcasters, 24/7 local cable news systems, alternative weekly newspapers and regional magazines, traditional daily newspapers and social media platforms like Facebook and Instagram.
 A reporter increasingly needs the ability to shoot video from the scene of a breaking story, report the news, edit in the field, transmit that back to the newsroom for uploading ASAP and then follow with the story text to keep up with competitors.
 And that scenario might be at a newspaper, an online site, a wire service, a TV or radio station and even a magazine.

 Become proficient in multimedia technology used in building and producing content for and maintaining news websites.
 Learn to use programs such as HTML, and Excel so you can retrieve, analyze, build databases, and present material to readers.
 Learn to shoot and edit audio and video, whether with a cell phone, a mini-digital video camera or even more expensive higher quality cameras.
 Become skilled at editing audio and video material using basic software like Audition.